WellthCare

 How WellthCare Works Outside Open Enrollment

-WellthCare is not a traditional insurance plan-it’s a Health-to-Wealth operating system that sits alongside your existing employer-sponsored health coverage.
-Because it’s a voluntary, zero-cost add-on (not a replacement for your medical plan), employees can enroll at any time, with or without a QLE.
-Here’s what that means in practice:
+WellthCare isn't insurance — it's a Health-to-Wealth operating system that lives alongside your existing employer coverage.
+Because it's voluntary and costs you nothing, employees can enroll anytime, QLE or not.
+Here's what that means in practice:

 • No open enrollment needed: Employees can start using WellthCare immediately after enrollment, earning preventive care rewards and building retirement savings regardless of where they are in the benefits year.